johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 Congratulations, if you've made it so far, the display of your emulated Amiga should resemble that of a PC VGA monitor in low-res mode (sharp blocky pixels and all).
-But unlike VGA, which is double-scanned at 31 kHz horizontal sync frequency, all stock Amigas output 15 kHz single-scanned video signals, and not even the best Commodore monitors could enter the ring against any average 14" VGA display from the 90s when it comes to sharpness (unsurprisingly, since the IBM PC was originally intended as a business machine, therefore text legibility was of primary concern).
+But unlike VGA, which is double-scanned at 31 kHz horizontal sync frequency, all stock Amigas output 15 kHz single-scanned video signals[^a3000], and not even the best Commodore monitors could enter the ring against any average 14" VGA display from the 90s when it comes to sharpness (unsurprisingly, since the IBM PC was originally intended as a business machine, therefore text legibility was of primary concern).

+[^a3000]: Except for the [Amiga 3000](https://en.wikipedia.org/wiki/Amiga_3000) that includes a scan-doubled 31kHz VGA output connector as well.

 In order to simulate the roundish "pixels" of the 1084S that slightly blend into each other (the rather nice "natural anti-aliasing" effect that makes